-Employment contract: what you need to look for
+Employment contract: What you need to look for

 An employment contract can be a confusing and complicated document but we've highlighted some of the key things you should look out for before signing your name on the dotted line.

-In the excitement of being offered the job, newly hired employees are often quick to overlook the details of their employments contracts, but it's important to familiarise yourself with some areas that could prove to be restrictive in the future.
+In the excitement of being offered the job, newly hired employees are often quick to overlook the details of their employment contracts, but it's important to familiarise yourself with some areas that could prove to be restrictive in the future.

 Whether it's a unique piece of code or a wonderfully worded blog post (I thank you) any creative endeavors pursued during your time under contract is likely to be the intellectual property (IP) of your employers.
 This stance over IP is generally assumed by UK law and may be devoid of mention in your employment contract, however any work created during office hours or via business equipment will be the company's, not yours.

 Not all ownership is lost though as employees will typically keep moral possession of any artistic works.
 This will allow you to retain authorship and contest any changes, though you still won't have any commercial rights.
 It might be wise to look for clauses that could explicitly oppose or distort these commonly accepted entitlements, while you may also want to highlight any works that are being undertaken away from the office.